-a) An aggrieved person who feels comfortable doing so should directly inform the person[s] engaging in the harassment or unlawful discrimination that such conduct or communication is offensive and must stop.
+- a) An aggrieved person who feels comfortable doing so should directly inform the person[s] engaging in the harassment or unlawful discrimination that such conduct or communication is offensive and must stop.
 Clinton Community College encourages early and informal resolutions of disputes, misunderstandings, and offensive treatment before such matters adversely impact upon a person's working or learning environment.
 If the aggrieved person agrees, the College may arrange for a facilitated meeting between the parties with the intent of resolving concerns related to the incident.
 NOTE: Confronting the offender is NOT required.
-All employees and/or students have the right to file a good faith complaint without first communicating with the offender.
+All - employees and/or students have the right to file a good faith complaint without first communicating with the offender. - b) An aggrieved person who does not wish to communicate directly with the individual whose conduct or communication is offensive, or if direct communication with the offending party has not stopped the behavior, shall contact a Compliance Officer listed in Section 10 of this Policy, or a Vice President, or the President.

-- b) An aggrieved person who does not wish to communicate directly with the individual whose conduct or communication is offensive, or if direct communication with the offending party has not stopped the behavior, shall contact a Compliance Officer listed in Section 10 of this Policy, or a Vice President, or the President, or any member of the Affirmative Action Committee. - c) An aggrieved person alleging harassment or discrimination by anyone with supervisory authority, or alleging failure of supervision to take immediate action on the individual's complaint, shall contact a Compliance Officer, a Vice President, the President, or any member of the Affirmative Action Committee. - d) In addition to filing a complaint under this policy, an aggrieved person who is a member of a collective bargaining unit, may or may not be entitled to file a grievance through the collective bargaining grievance procedure depending on the particular terms of the governing collective bargaining agreement.
+- c) An aggrieved person alleging harassment or discrimination by anyone with supervisory authority, or alleging failure of supervision to take immediate action on the individual's complaint, shall contact a Compliance Officer, a Vice President, or the President. - d) In addition to filing a complaint under this policy, an aggrieved person who is a member of a collective bargaining unit, may or may not be entitled to file a grievance through the collective bargaining grievance procedure depending on the particular terms of the governing collective bargaining agreement.
 Such filing may not, in all cases, trigger an investigation pursuant to this Policy.
 Consequently, aggrieved persons are encouraged to simultaneously utilize the Complaint Procedure set forth herein, where appropriate.